Introducing Open Public

 2. paste the key into any compatible OpenAI-formatted workflow for direct, unlinked use

 Both paths spend from the project balance.
-The CLI path appends a Linked badge.
-That way, donors can see when compute was spent through a linked project session.
+When the CLI path links the session, donors can see that compute was spent through a linked project context.

 Linked sessions